Best Marijuana for Pain Relief: CBD or THC Strains?

 While human studies have found benefits from the use of THC, CBD, and whole-plant marijuana in relieving pain, much of the evidence for this use comes from user reports and surveys.

-In a survey of those suffering from chronic, non-cancer pain in Canada it was found that 35% of respondents reported using cannabis for pain relief.
+In a survey of those suffering from chronic, non-cancer pain in Canada it was found that 35 percent of respondents reported using cannabis for pain relief.

-Another study found that, out of nearly 3,000 patients using medical cannabis, 97% reported that they were able to decrease their use of opioids when also using medical marijuana, with most reporting that the relief they experienced with cannabis was on par with other pain medications.
+Another study found that, out of nearly 3,000 patients using medical cannabis, 97 percent reported that they were able to decrease their use of opioids when also using medical marijuana, with most reporting that the relief they experienced with cannabis was on par with other pain medications.

 High THC or high CBD for pain?

 When searching for the best cannabis strains for pain relief, you will first want to consider how much THC and CBD is found in the strain.
 Generally, you will find the most relief from a strain that has large quantities of both CBD and THC, and a high CBD: THC ratio.
 This is because CBD can help to mediate the side effects of THC while also providing additional anti-inflammatory and analgesic properties.

 There are certain times where you may prefer the effects of a higher THC or higher CBD strain.
 One example would be if you are experiencing inflammation, yet you are wanting to go about your day normally, without the psychotropic effects of THC.
 In this situation, a high-CBD low-THC strain can provide relief without much of an impact on mental function.

 Other times you may be in enough pain that you would like something that takes your mind off the pain while also offering pain relief.
 In this situation, the greater “high” that you would experience with a high-THC strain could be of benefit.